 Mexican avocado soup

 Fuerte avocados in a basket.

-You'll also need some cumin for this Mexican avocado soup recipe; use the powdered in the first instance, but if you're also into making hummus, your own seeds will be much nicer at a tenth of the price of the spice company.
+You'll will need some cumin for this Mexican avocado soup recipe; use the powdered in the first instance but if you are also into making hummus, roasting your own seeds will be much nicer at a tenth of the price of the spice company.

+Mexican avocado soup